mateja-filipovic/KAI/README.md

 ## Project summary
 This is a deep reinforcement learning project made using the Unity ML-Agents library.
 Actions that the agent can take are accelerating/braking and steering.
 Its task is to navigate the track without colliding with a wall, while passing checkpoints distributed along the tracks and collecting rewards.
 <br/>

+## Releases
+If you want to run the simulation on your machine without setting up and building the project, you can check out **[project releases](https://github.com/mateja-filipovic/KAI/releases/tag/v1.0)**.
+Releases include zipped binaries for windows and macOS (+ apple silicon support), that use pretrained models from the results folder to navigate the track.
 <br/>